 Let’s unbundle the details.

-Pitti Engineering demonstrated a strong top-line show in Q1FY26, with Revenue from Operations surging by 16.7% year-on-year to Rs.
+Pitti Engineering delivered a strong top-line performance in Q1FY26, with Revenue from Operations surging by 16.7% year-on-year to Rs.
 456.6 Crores.
-This robust growth is primarily a story of strategic capacity expansion through acquisitions meeting market demand.
+The story here is a compelling blend of strategic capacity expansion meeting robust market demand, though the primary driver of this growth stems from recent acquisitions.

-Looking at the volume breakout, the impact of recent acquisitions is unmistakable.
+The impact of integrating Pitti Industries Private Limited (PIPL) and Dakshin Foundry Private Limited is most evident in the volume breakup.
 “Raw Castings” volume skyrocketed by an impressive 145.2% YoY, largely due to the inclusion of Dakshin Foundry.
 Similarly, “Stator frames – Core Drop” saw a substantial 63.4% YoY increase, and “Machined Components” grew by 21.7%.
 While “Loose Laminations” and “By Product & Others Casting” also contributed with 6.6% and 11.3% volume growth respectively, it’s clear where the significant jumps came from.
-This volume-led growth is a positive sign, though the extent of organic vs. inorganic contribution needs to be kept in perspective.
+This volume-led growth is a positive sign, indicating that the expanded capacity is finding demand.

 Volume Sales Breakup (Consolidated)